 Personal Light Electric Vehicles Interactive Decision Matrix Comparison Charts

-See below for a quick example video (the chart no longer works on the webpage as shown in the video so just use the buttons below to open it in Google Sheets or Excel):
+The chart no longer works on the webpage as shown in the video above, so just use the buttons below the chart to open or save it.

 A STATIC (NON-INTERACTIVE) COMPARISON TABLE (LIGHTWEIGHT PORTABLE TRANSPORT TOOLS)

-UPDATE 2025
+UPDATE 2026

-Also The Urmo is not currently available and production plans have come to a halt.
-‘Zoom’ company seems to be out of business now.
 Also various other scooters not included here have been highly rated on Electric Scooter Guide.com so check them out as well HERE if interested.

 For scooter rental schemes